ys1998/railway-controller/README.txt

 Citation
 ========
+1. https://github.com/makestuff/libfpgalink for the base code and libraries.
-For Uart communication, http://www.bealto.com/fpga-uart.html provided us with a basic_uart module which did the uart read and write when run from cksum_rtl as portmap.
+2. For Uart communication, http://www.bealto.com/fpga-uart.html provided us with a basic_uart module which did the uart read and write when run from cksum_rtl as portmap.
-For the Optional part on communicating between serial ports, https://stackoverflow.com/questions/676172/full-examples-of-using-pyserial-package
+3. For the Optional part on communicating between serial ports, https://stackoverflow.com/questions/676172/full-examples-of-using-pyserial-package